JakeSteam/blog-programming/_posts/2017-05-13-implementing-a-locale-language-selector.md

 ## The Conclusion

-Localising applications is essential if users who don’t speak your language are to be engaged.
+Localising applications is essential if users who don't speak your language are to be engaged.
 Giving the users the ability to choose their own language gives them an extra element of control, which many will appreciate.
 It also helps when testing translations during development, as languages can be easily switched, without requiring changing the system Locale, or starting a new emulator.

 All code used in this article is [available as a Gist](https://gist.github.com/JakeSteam/4ee40b6df4e30a968231d38faa2f26de).